OnlyGlapor/CurrencyConverter/README.md

 3. **Open `index.html`**:
    - Open `index.html` in your web browser.

-## Screenshots 🖼️

-(Optional: Include screenshots of your application to provide visual context.)

 ## License 📄

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.